Lady Pansy Lamb: Writer and notable works

 In 1928, Pansy Pakenham published a novel, The Old Expedient, and in 1928 another, August, still using her maiden name.
 In 1936 she produced a biography of King Charles I, for Duckworth.
 In 1956 came The Mystery of the Holy Innocents and Other Poems, an English translation of a work by Charles Péguy.
 She published little more until after the death of her husband in 1960, when, settling again in London, she edited a collection of the letters of Dickens.

 Rome

-A convert to Roman Catholicism, in 1981 Lady Pansy took up residence in a flat in Rome, where she had close friends.
+A convert to Catholicism, in 1981 Lady Pansy took up residence in a flat in Rome, where she had close friends.
 She became a guide at St Peter's and was devoted to Pope John Paul II.
 She died in London in February 1999, at the age of ninety-four.

 Children

 The Lambs had two daughters, the landscape gardener Henrietta Phipps, and Felicia Palmer, and a son, the journalist Valentine Lamb.